Yesterday I spent all day walking around the Natural Products Expo West on the hunt for new, healthy and delicious options to share on RER.

 After the run we enjoyed breakfast outside.
 We’re being encouraged to carb-load.
 Yes, please!

-After breakfast Coach Kastor gave us some last minutes tips before the marathon.
+After breakfast Coach Kastor gave us some last minutes tips for the Los Angeles Marathon…

 LA Marathon Race Day Tips: